Did you catch our January Newsletter? Don’t miss out on the latest updates! . . .

-Docs for Tots works with partners to bring attention to the unique potential of the early childhood medical home.
-To support our vision of the early childhood medical home, Docs for Tots:
+Docs for Tots works with community partners to bring attention to the unique potential of an early childhood medical home.
+To support this vision, Docs for Tots:

 - Provides training and technical assistance to transform practice, including offering MOC credit for a Developmental Screening Quality Improvement Project

 - Emphasizes early childhood as Patient Centered Medical Home (the formal “certification” of clinical settings as a medical home) rolls out in states.